triton-inference-server/server/docs/client.rst

 <https://github.com/NVIDIA/tensorrt-inference-server/blob/master/src/clients/python/image_client.py>`_.

-To use image\_client (or image\_client.py) you must first have a running TRTIS that is serving one or more image classification models.
+To use image\_client (or image\_client.py) you must first have a running inference server that is serving one or more image classification models.
 The image\_client application requires that the model have a single image input and produce a single classification output.
 If you don't have a model repository with image classification models see :ref:`section-example-model-repository` for instructions on how to create one.

-Follow the instructions in :ref:`section-running-the-inference-server` to launch TRTIS using the model repository.
+Follow the instructions in :ref:`section-running-the-inference-server` to launch the server using the model repository.
 Once the server is running you can use the image\_client application to send inference requests to the server.
 You can specify a single image or a directory holding images.
-Here we send a request for the resnet50_netdef model from the :ref:`example model repository <section-example-model-repository>` for an image from the `qa/images
+Here we send a request for the resnet50_netdef model from the :ref:`example model repository
+<section-example-model-repository>` for an image from the `qa/images
 <https://github.com/NVIDIA/tensorrt-inference-server/tree/master/qa/images>`_
 directory::